By KBB.com Editors

 On available all-wheel-drive models, sensors signal control modules to send more torque to the axle with the best traction automatically.
 Up to half the engine's torque can be sent to the rear through a computer-controlled coupling connected to the rear differential.

 The CX-9's interior upholds the exterior's sporting character but with more luxury touches than the less expensive CX-7.
 Its instrument panel has quad chrome-ringed gauges under a prominent hood and a logically laid-out audio and climate control area bounded by rich wood spears plunging from dash-top to floor and mirroring similar pieces in the door panels.
 The three-spoke steering wheel, contoured front bucket seats and two-tone trim say "sports car" more than "SUV," while blue indirect lighting adds an upscale glow at night.
-The 60/40 second-row seat reclines and slides forward to enhance third-row access, and both it and the 50/50 third seat fold flat into the floor.Exterior
+The 60/40 second-row seat reclines and slides forward to enhance third-row access, and both it and the 50/50 third seat fold flat into the floor, like many CUVs in this class, the CX-9's third row seat is best suited for children or diminutive adults.Exterior

-The 2009 Mazda CX-9 is well dressed for its role as the bigger brother of Mazda's CX-7 sport CUV.
+The 2010 Mazda CX-9 is well dressed for its role as the bigger brother of Mazda's CX-7 sport CUV.
 Its look is Mazda sporty, with a signature five-point grille over a wide, aggressive bumper, wrap-around headlights and a broad-shouldered tail with curving tail lights and twin trapezoidal chrome exhaust tips.
-One nice touch is a full-width chrome strip across the top of the black-out grille opening, which flows across the top of the large, centered Mazda logo.
+One nice touch is a full-width chrome strip across the top of the black-out grille opening, which flows across the top of the large, centered Mazda logo and is mirrored again in the lower grille opening.
+Long rear doors allow easy access to the third-row seats, although it's still a bit of squeeze for adults venturing rearward.

-The 2009 Mazda CX-9 has an options list that mimics a premium-level sedan.
-Major options available on the CX-9 include SIRIUS Satellite Radio, DVD-based touch-screen navigation, Blind Spot Monitoring System, Surround Sound Bose premium audio with a six-CD changer, rear DVD entertainment system and a power rear liftgate.
+The 2010 Mazda CX-9 has an options list that mimics a premium-level sedan.
+Major options available on the CX-9 include SIRIUS Satellite Radio, DVD-based touch-screen navigation, Blind Spot Monitoring System, Surround Sound Bose premium audio with a six-CD changer (single disc when combined with navigation), rear DVD entertainment system, keyless entry and start, 4.3-inch view screen with rear backup camera and a power rear liftgate.
 All-wheel drive is an important functional option.

 273 horsepower @ 6250 rpm